Haivision/srt-rfc/draft-sharabayko-srt.md

 Too Late Packet Drop mechanism ({{too-late-packet-drop}}) causes the sender to drop a message, as in this case the receiver is expected to drop it anyway.

-A Message Drop Request contains message number and corresponding range of packet sequence numbers which form the whole message.
-If sender does not (already) have a certain packet in its buffer, then it is unable to restore the message number.
-In this case the  Message Number field must be set to zero, and receiver should drop packets in the provided packet sequence numbers range.
+A Message Drop Request contains the message number and corresponding range of packet sequence numbers which form the whole message.
+If the sender does not already have in its buffer the specific packet or packets for which retransmission was requested, then it is unable to restore the message number.
+In this case the Message Number field must be set to zero, and the receiver should drop packets in the provided packet sequence number range.

 ~~~
  0                   1                   2                   3